Get the latest updates about our blog posts.

 Design thinking and usability testingDesign thinking is a human-centered problem-solving methodology that aims to create a deeper understanding of the end-users needs and behavior.
+Why do we need to do user testing in design thinking?
 By empathizing with the end-user and setting all preconceptions about user experience aside, product designers and developers can create products that are perfectly tailored to the user.
 Usability testing is a great example of a design thinking practice, focusing fully on the end-user and their experience of the product they’re using.
 By closely following their interaction with the application, from installing and onboarding to navigating through all its functionalities, you’ll obtain valuable insights into what works and what doesn’t work.
+What are the types of user testing in design thinking?
 There are several different ways to perform a usability test among users:

 By conducting tests in a so-called usability lab, you gain complete control over the equipment that is being used and can quickly react if there are any technical issues.
 An important factor to consider, however, is the fact that the user is not in his natural environment, which can affect the way they interact with the product and therefore result in unreliable results.
 It also takes more time and money to get in touch with users and have them go to the usability lab.